All Episodes

 The notion of a steep fall off in energy prices may seem far-fetched.

-Then they go in to give all the reasons why it may seem far fetched, and then the rest of the story talks about uh the predicting the future in oil is more art than science, but they're convinced these oil companies are.
+And then the rest of the story talks about predicting the future in oil is more art than science.

 And the prices have been coming down, and they're coming down pretty fast.

-They're all they're under two bucks a gallon.
+They're under two bucks a gallon.

-A locrian who proposed any new law stood forth in the assembly of the people with a cord round his neck, and if the law was rejected, the innovator was instantly strangled.
+He starts off with a quote from Edward Gibbon in the history of the decline and fall of the Roman Empire: a locrian who proposed any new law stood forth in the assembly of the people with a cord round his neck.

-It would have been fatal to Senator Byron Dorgan, the North Dakota Democrat.
+If Congress had this rule, it's a people from ancient Greece, it would have been fatal to Senator Byron Dorgan, the North Dakota Democrat.

 Dorgan's measure also would have inflicted collateral damage on everybody who buys petroleum products and would have injured millions of Americans, many of them currently inciting Congress to smite the oil companies who don't know that they own oil stocks, here with an after-action analysis of a battle that has been fought before and will be again.

-Nevertheless, Charles Grassley, the increasingly eccentric Iowa Republican who chairs the finance committee admonished the oil companies to contribute 10% of their third quarter profits to augment existing federal subsidies that help some Americans pay their heating bills.
+Nevertheless, Charles Grassley, the increasingly eccentric Iowa Republican who chairs the Finance Committee, admonished the oil companies to contribute 10% of their third quarter profits to augment existing federal subsidies that help some Americans pay their heating bills.

 Many of those Americans live in the Northeast and vote for liberals who in Congress write this narrative.